magisteriis/setup-league-client/README.md

 ## Questions

 ### Why is the action referenced using a commit hash?
-It's the most secure way to reference an action as tags can be moved.
+It's the most secure and stable way to reference an action as tags can be moved.

 ### Why isn't the region a secret in the example?
 The region is being output in the action logs.
 I haven't found a good way to sensor it since it's also being output in base64.
 The locale (e.g. en_US) is also being output.